akiranr/front-end-challenges/countries-search/index.md

 ## Additional Info

-1. Any required icons can be downloaded from https://iconmonstr.com/ or https://github.com/tabler/tabler-icons
+1. Any required icons can be downloaded from https://iconmonstr.com/ or https://feathericons.com/ or https://github.com/tabler/tabler-icons.